 Two straight pieces of scrap 2×4 boards were fastened together with wood screws and clamped to the bottom of the patio door to provide a wide base and edge for the straight edge guide.

 Two blue lines are marked with a straight edge for the cuts.
 The red highlights are added for clarity in this photo.
-The lines – and corresponding cuts to be made – stopped 1 inch from the ends of the bottom frame.
+The lines – and corresponding cuts to be made – stop 1 inch from the ends of the bottom frame.

 The jigsaw handle was adjusted such that the depth of the bit – and the corresponding groove was about 1/8 inch deeper than the spine of the weatherstrip.
 However, the Rotozip bit was too long for the maximum height adjustment of the jigsaw handle and would have resulted in a cut that was far too deep.
 I therefore used a Dremel Tool and cutoff wheel to shorten the unfluted end of the bit by about 1/2 inch.
 This allowed me to make the shallow cut needed for the spines without slicing through the 3/4 inch thick wood frame.